 Of course, it can be any closure you want, but I decided to put in a separating zipper, and most of them are too big for the delicate silk fabric so I found an invisible zipper that is separating.
 A very useful notion.

 Let’s mark 1.5 cm from the fabric edges – here will be our stitching line for the zipper.
-I make a mark also 3 cm from the neck edge – here the zipper teeth will start.
+I make a mark also 3 cm from the neck edge – where the zipper teeth will start.

-I like to use a double-sided adhesive tape that secures the zipper during stitching.
-If you sew the zipper this way, you don’t need to pin or to baste the zipper before stitching.
+I like to use double-sided adhesive tape that secures the zipper during stitching.
+If you sew the zipper this way, you don’t need to pin or baste the zipper before stitching.
 The brand of tape I use is Wonder Tape but I have seen it under other names also ( Peel’n Stick, for example ).
 I have only used Wonder tape which can be sewn through and does not gum up my needle; I have not tested the others.

 So, place the wonder tape on the seam allowances like this.